-We are a collective of people who have found support through the Hearing Voices Movement that is beginning to find a home here in the United States.
+We are a collective of people who have found support through the Hearing Voices Movement.
 Many of us take part in the Hearing Voices Groups that have been springing up across the country.
 Others of us hope to have a group near us soon, to support voice hearers or to have many other and varied connections to the movement.
 We all want to have places where we can share our stories.

 - not necessarily a symptom of illness

 - a normal part of human variation, common to between 5 and 15% of people

 - not necessarily an experience that everyone wants to have ‘go away’ or stop